Student Parents at UM

 Lots of college students are also parents — 1 in 5 nationally!
 At the University of Mississippi, we want to support student parents wherever they are on their educational journeys.
 Read below for information on resources available to UM students who are expecting and parenting.

 The UM Student Parent Association works with the University to make sure student parents are heard and supported.
-They’re just getting started and invite you to join up with other parenting students at UM.
+Join up with other parenting students at UM for community, support, and learning, including events designed for the whole family.

 Resources for Student Parents

-Food and baby supplies: In addition to food, Grove Grocery often has items for babies and small children: diapers, wipes, baby food, snacks, etc. Due to limited hours during the summer months, it’s best to shop online via their online order form.
+Food and baby supplies: In addition to food, Grove Grocery often has items for babies and small children: diapers, wipes, baby food, snacks, etc. Due to limited hours between semesters, it’s best to shop online via their online order form.
 All UM students and employees are welcome, and everything is free.
 Get more information at GroveGrocery.olemiss.edu.

 Need some meal swipes?
 Swipe Out Hunger is a short term assistance program that can allocate up to 30 meals per semester to students and staff in need during the fall and spring semesters.
 If you need meals, or would like to request them for a friend, apply to the Grove Grocery Meal Swipes program.

 Paying for child care: The State of Mississippi pays for child care through its Child Care Payment Plan.
-Any parent with an income of up to $36,000—regardless of gender or marital status—can apply, including parents who are also UM students.
-(Note: $36,000 is the cap for single parents with one child; it is higher for larger families.)
-Find information about eligibility and income caps here.
+Any parent with an income of up to about $38,000—regardless of gender or marital status—can apply, including parents who are also UM students.
+(Note: $38,000 is the cap for single parents with one child; it is higher for larger families.)
+Find information about eligibility and income caps here, and feel free to make an appointment for a one-on-one help session by emailing Lynn Wilkins at email@example.com.

 Lactation spaces: Are you a nursing parent?
 There are lactation spaces scattered around campus where you may go to nurse or pump in privacy.
 Find the locations of lactation spaces here, as well as information about whom to contact if the space you need is locked.
 All UM nursing parents, whether student, faculty, or staff, are welcome.
 If you’d like to suggest an improvement to any of our lactation spaces, let us know!

 Mom squad: Have a question and want to ask a group of UM parents for their feedback?
 Check out the UM Working Mothers Support Group on Facebook.
-You can find lots of friendly advice and ideas there.
+You can find loads of friendly advice and ideas there.
+And www.oxfordmomsandtots.com lists lots of child- and family-friendly activities and resources in our area.

 And if you have an expense or situation that is interfering with your ability to do school, check in with the good folks at UMatter.
 They can help in moments of crisis by offering specific support, assistance, and referrals to help with a range of basic needs and mental health/safety issues.
 Reach them at firstname.lastname@example.org or 662-915-7248.